Math-O5/web/README.md

 ## Some projects

 PT-BR</br>
-Repositório dedicada de mini-tutoriais de web front e back end utilizando diferentes ferramentas.</br>
+Repositório dedicada de mini-tutoriais a web front e back end utilizando diferentes ferramentas.</br>
 Cada pasta contém exercicios, desafios e exemplos.</br>
 EN</br>
 This repo created to do some-tutorials of web-front and backend with all kind of tools.</br>